Create an Airwallex account today

 Implementing an expense management tool can help businesses reduce costs and optimise their spending in several ways:

-• Eliminate manual processing: By automating expense submission, approval, and reimbursement processes, expense management tools significantly reduce the time and resources required to manage expenses manually.
-This eliminates the need for paper-based processes, data entry, and manual reconciliation, saving staff time and reducing associated labour costs.
+Automating expense submission, approval, and reimbursement processes significantly reduces the time and resources required to manage expenses manually.
+This eliminates paper-based processes, data entry, and manual reconciliation, saving staff time and reducing labour costs.

-• Enforce spend policies: The best expense management software allows businesses to set up custom spend policies and automate policy enforcement.
-By defining clear rules around expense categories, approval limits, and reimbursement guidelines, businesses can proactively control spending and reduce the risk of fraud or policy violations.
-Real-time alerts and notifications help catch potential issues early, preventing costly mistakes.
+The best expense management software allows businesses to set up custom spend policies and automate policy enforcement.
+By defining clear rules around expense categories, approval limits, and reimbursement guidelines, you can proactively control spending and reduce the risk of fraud or policy violations.

-• Negotiate better rates: With detailed, real-time expense data at their fingertips, finance teams can easily identify spending patterns and areas for potential savings.
-This visibility enables them to negotiate better rates with suppliers, vendors, or travel providers based on their company’s specific spend profile and volume.
-Businesses can secure discounts and preferential rates by consolidating spending and leveraging their purchasing power.
+With detailed, real-time expense data at their fingertips, finance teams can easily identify spending patterns and areas for potential savings.
+This visibility enables them to negotiate better rates with suppliers, vendors, or travel providers based on their company's specific spend profile and volume.

-• Streamline reconciliation: Expense management tools that integrate seamlessly with corporate card programs and accounting software automate the reconciliation process.
-This eliminates the need for manually matching expenses with card statements or bank transactions, saving significant time and reducing the risk of errors.
-Automated reconciliation also enables faster month-end-close processes and more accurate financial reporting.
+Expense management tools that integrate with corporate card programs and accounting software automate reconciliation.
+No more manually matching expenses with card statements or bank transactions.
+You get faster month-end closes and more accurate financial reporting.

-• Reduce fraud and compliance risks: Expense management tools that enforce spend policies, provide audit trails, and offer robust security features help businesses mitigate the risk of fraud and ensure compliance with regulatory requirements.
-By automating policy checks, flagging suspicious transactions, and maintaining detailed records, these tools reduce the likelihood of financial losses due to fraudulent activities or non-compliance penalties.
+Expense management tools that enforce spend policies, provide audit trails, and offer robust security features help businesses mitigate the risk of fraud and ensure compliance with regulatory requirements.

 What questions should you ask when onboarding an expense management solution?